-- From the Bike menu, push the joystick down/up to select the Riding Aids option. - Push the joystick left/right to scroll through ABS.
-MAP.
-TRACTION CONTROL and SUSPENSION options. - When in the correct menu, push the joystick down/up to select and highlight the required setting. - Push the joystick centre to confirm and return to the Bike menu.
+- ▼ From the Bike menu, push the joystick down/up to select the Riding Aids option. - Push the joystick left/right to scroll through ABS, MAP, TRACTION CONTROL and SUSPENSION options. - When in the correct menu, push the joystick down/up to select and highlight the required setting. - ▼ Push the joystick center to confirm and return to the Bike menu.

-Bike - TPMS (if fitted)
+Bike - TPMS (if equipped)

-Stop the motorcycle if the tyre pressure warning light illuminates.
+Stop the motorcycle if the tire pressure warning light illuminates.

-Do not ride the motorcycle until the tyres have been checked and the tyre pressures are at their recommended pressure when cold.
+Do not ride the motorcycle until the tires have been checked and the tire pressures are at their recommended pressure when cold.